openactive/developer-documentation/data-model/types/scheduledsession.md

         <a href="https://docs.openactive.io/data-model/types/event"><code>Event</code></a>
       </td>
       <td style="text-align:left">
-        Relates a child event to a parent event.
+        <p>Relates a child event to a parent event.
 Properties describing the parent event can be assumed to apply to the child, unless otherwise specified.
-A parent event might specify a recurring schedule, of which the child event is one specific instance
+A parent event might specify a recurring schedule, of which the child event is one specific instance</p><br/>
       </td>
     </tr>
   </tbody>